arvados/rnaseq-cwl-training/_episodes/03-running.md

 `class: File` or `class: Directory`.
 This distinguishes them from plain strings that may or may not be file paths.

-Note: if you don't have example sequence data or the STAR index files, see the Appendix below.
+Note: if you don't have example sequence data or the STAR index files, see [setup](/setup.html).

 ```
 fq: